flectra-hq/documentation-user/ecommerce/managing_products/variants.rst

 How to set specific prices per variant
 ======================================

-You can also set a specific public price per variant by clicking *Variant Prices* in the product detail form (action in top-left corner).
+You can also set a specific public price per variant by clicking *Configure Variants* in the product detail form (action in top-left corner).

 .. image:: ./media/variant_prices_button.png